Skip to content

-03.09.26 | Updates to Our Analytic Dashboards
+03.09.26 | Analytic Dashboard Updates

 On March 9th, 2026, Findhelp will roll out performance and UI/UX improvements as appropriate to following Dashboards: Site Activity; Assessment Activity; Site Assessment Details (PII) Report; Group Based Assessment Activity; Group Based Site Assessment Details